joedeboom/food-tracker/README.md

 └── run.py                   # Application entry point
 ```

+## Recommended for MacOS: Install Homebrew, python and pip
+1. Install Homebrew:
+    ```
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```

+2. Install python using Homebrew, which also inlcudes pip:
+    ```
+    brew install python
+    ```

 ## Installation
-1. Navigate to a directory of your preference
+1. Navigate to a directory of your preference:
    ```
    mkdir ~/projects
    cd ~/projects
    ```

-2. Create a python virtual environment and activate it
+2. Create a python virtual environment and activate it:

    **For Linux and macOS:**
    ```